atharvthakle/LeetCode/README.md

 - Python
 - C
 - C++
+- C#
+- Go

-(Each language is used depending on the problem and what was more suitable for me)
+**Note:** Each language is used depending on the problem and what was more suitable for me.

+For example:

+Hard problems - Python

+Medium problems - C, now using C# after crossing 400 questions

+Easy problems - C++, now using Go after crossing 400 questions

 ## Progress